top of page

 Hartshorne & Boggs, supplies to Indian Committee, 1802–03, NSA, RG-1, v.
 430, no. 135.

-The accounts of Hartshorne and Boggs with Indian Affairs shows that they supplied material goods to Mi’kmaq for the purposes of relief and improvement.
-Between 1801 and 1808 the men provided from their hardware store items such as powder, shot, guns, hats, occasionally agricultural supplies such as hoes and axes.
-From his mill with Tremain, Hartshorne also supplied corn meal to Indigenous people.[14]
+The accounts of Hartshorne and Boggs with Indian Affairs show that they supplied material goods to Mi’kmaq as state-issued relief.
+Between 1801 and 1808 the men provided from their warehouse items such as powder, shot, guns, hats, occasionally agricultural supplies such as hoes and axes.
+From his mill with Tremain, Hartshorne also supplied corn meal to Indigenous people.[16]
 Considering Hartshorne’s authority over Indian Affairs and his Quaker identity, it is no wonder Samuel Moore wrote to him.
 While Moore didn’t discuss points of Quaker belief in his letter, his description of his actions is in keeping with Quaker attitudes of benevolence to Indigenous people in eighteenth-century North America.
 Moore said that several Mi’kmaw families were camped near him during the winter and that one man in particular showed himself to be industrious with an interest in working.
 Moore offered the man employment so he might take care of his ailing mother.
 The unidentified Mi’kmaw man broke his leg while working, and Moore accommodated the man while he convalesced.
 Moore was especially concerned to obtain charitable donations of clothing for these impoverished people.
-We don't know if Hartshorne replied to Moore's letter, or supplied materials in response to this specific request, but Hartshorne's ongoing supply of such relief via the "Indian Committee" would suggest he did.
+We don't know if Hartshorne (a fellow Friend) replied to Moore's letter, or supplied materials in response to this specific request, but Hartshorne's ongoing supply of such relief via the "Indian Committee" would suggest he did.

-Lastly, this letter tells us about the conditions of colonial dispossession and the pauperization of the Mi’kmaq.[15]
+Lastly, this letter tells us about the conditions of Indigenous dispossession and the colonial pauperization of the Mi’kmaq.[17]
 Moore was part of the massive settler influx into Mi’kma’ki/Nova Scotia in the late eighteenth century.
 The Wilmot Township, and the Annapolis Valley overall, was settled by many Anglo-Protestants from New England who came to Nova Scotia as Planters in the 1760s and, later, as Loyalists in 1783.
 These settlers were joined in the Maritimes by immigrants from England, Scotland, Ireland, and Germany.
 To this mix was added Acadians and Black Loyalists taking up lands in this region.
 The Mi’kmaq were being forced off their traditional hunting and fishing territories, and were increasingly hemmed in by colonial settlements.
 Moore’s letter informs us that several Mi’kmaw families sought refuge in his vicinity as resources were being depleted.
-The son, with his 'good' work ethic, and his “helpless” mother elicited a particular pathos from Moore who saw their neediness.
+The son, with his work ethic, and his “helpless” mother elicited a particular pathos from Moore who saw their neediness.
 He felt this rendered them “deserving” subjects of state aid that, in this case, was also a kind of Quaker philanthropy.
 Moore turned to Hartshorne, having heard that he or someone he knew was responsible for the provincial “management” of Indian Affairs.
-While the letter is an appeal for benevolence standard of its time, it’s also a uniquely Quaker appeal, Friend to Friend, in the name of the dignity all people, especially those subjected to unjust misfortune and dispossession.
-By invoking the logics of 'civilization' and 'improvement,' the letter also situates Moore and Hartshorne amid the many and diverse Christian attempts to 'do good' that were also actions imbricated in the processes of settler colonization.[16]
+While the letter is an appeal for benevolence standard of its time, it’s also a uniquely Quaker appeal, Friend to Friend, in the name of the dignity of all people, especially those subjected to unjust misfortune and dispossession.
+By invoking the logics of civilization and improvement, the letter also situates Moore and Hartshorne amid the many and diverse Christian attempts to 'do good' that were also actions imbricated in the processes of settler colonization.[18]
+The spirit of philanthropy may have partially motivated Quakers like Moore to offer material relief to those in need, but Hartshorne was also an entrepreneur profitably driven by such economic exchanges.

 [2] Robynne Rogers Healey, ed., Quakerism in the Atlantic World, 1690–1830 (Pennsylvania State University Press, 2021), especially, Geoffrey Plank, “Quakers, Indigenous Americans, and the Landscape of Peace,” 179–199; Sarah Crabtree, Holy Nation: The Transatlantic Quaker Ministry in an Age of Revolution (University of Chicago Press, 2015).

-[3] One of the only studies is Arthur Mekeel, “The Quaker-Loyalist Migration to New Brunswick and Nova Scotia in 1783,” Bulletin of Friends’ Historical Association, v.
+[3] The few studies include: Allen Robertson, "To Declare and Affirm: Quaker Contributions to Planter Nova Scotia," in Making Adjustments: Change and Continuity in Planter Nova Scotia, 1759–1800, ed.
+Margaret Conrad (Fredericton: Acadiensis Press, 1991), 129–139; and Arthur Mekeel, “The Quaker-Loyalist Migration to New Brunswick and Nova Scotia in 1783,” Bulletin of Friends’ Historical Association, v.
 32, no. 2 (1943): 65–75.
 In his history of Queens County, James More noted that Quakers (alongside Congregationalists and Presbyterians) were among the first New England settlers of the Barrington and Yarmouth townships in 1760, see More, The History of Queens County, N.S.
 (Halifax: Nova Scotia Printing Co., 1873), 22.

 [4] A Statistical Return of the Province of Nova Scotia, 1827, NSA, RG-1, vols.
 446 and 447.